 - Narrowing down the tested audience;

 - Ease of testing.

 With millions of social media users, you get massive coverage of potential customers.
-Compared to other survey approaches, microsurveys deliver the needed user feedback fast and in full.
+Unlike other survey approaches, microsurveys deliver the needed user feedback quickly and in full.
 For example, Facebook surveys have an option that enables users to add their answers.

 Before testing your MVP with microsurveys, discover what social media your target audience uses.
-Thus, you will reach your potential customers improving the results of your survey.
+Thus, you will reach your potential customers, improving your survey results.

-Google and Facebook platforms help track demographics with ad campaigns.
-Also, with the services, you can achieve the exact target audience you need.
-Thus, you can discover what MVP features and benefits appeal to your potential customers the most.
+Platforms like Google and Facebook help track demographics with ad campaigns.
+Also, you can achieve the exact target audience you need with the services.
+Thus, you can discover what MVP features and benefits appeal most to your potential customers.